mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel-tcp.md

   an invalid IP address MUST send an Error TLV with this error code.
 - Network Failure (0x3): This codes indicates that a network failure prevented the establishment of the connection.
-- Token Already Used (0x4): A TCP Resume Token TLV was received with a token that has already been used.
-- Unknown Token (0x5): A TCP Resume TLV was received with an unknown token.

 After sending one or more Error TLVs, the sender MUST send an End TLV and terminate the stream, i.e. set the FIN bit after the End TLV.